AlexandreEadDev/HarmonyStreamBot/README.md

   - skip: Skip the current song.
   - stop: Stop the music.
   - volume: Change the volume of the music.
+- Other Commands
+  - help: Display a list of available commands.
+  - jokes: Tell a random joke.

 ### Contributing